-The Company's first three blood replacement products, Hextend, PentaLyte, and HetaCool, have been formulated to maintain the patient's tissue and organ function by sustaining the patient's fluid volume and physiological balance.
-Hextend, PentaLyte, and HetaCool, are composed of a hydroxyethyl starch, electrolytes, sugar and a buffer in an aqueous base.
-Hextend and HetaCool use a high molecular weight hydroxyethyl starch (hetastarch) whereas PentaLyte uses a low molecular weight hydroxyethyl starch (pentastarch).
-The hetastarch is retained in the blood longer than the pentastarch, which may make Hextend and HetaCool the products of choice when a larger volume of plasma expander or blood substitute for low temperature surgery is needed or where the patient's ability to restore his own blood proteins after surgery is compromised.
-PentaLyte, with pentastarch, would be eliminated from the blood faster than Hextend and HetaCool and might be used when less plasma expander is needed or where the patient is more capable of quickly restoring lost blood proteins.
-BioTime believes that by testing and bringing all three products to the market, it can increase its market share by providing the medical community with solutions to match patients' needs.
+The Company's first three blood volume replacement products, Hextend, Pentalyte, and HetaCool, have been formulated to maintain the patient's tissue and organ function by sustaining the patient's fluid volume and physiological balance.
+Hextend, Pentalyte, and HetaCool, are composed of a hydroxyethyl starch, electrolytes, sugar and a buffer in an aqueous base.
+Hextend and HetaCool use a high molecular weight hydroxyethyl starch (hetastarch) whereas Pentalyte uses a low molecular weight hydroxyethyl starch (pentastarch).
+The hetastarch is retained in the blood longer than the pentastarch, which may make Hextend and HetaCool the products of choice when a larger volume of plasma expander or blood replacement solution for low temperature surgery is needed or where the patient's ability to restore his own blood proteins after surgery is compromised.
+Pentalyte, with pentastarch, would be eliminated from the blood faster than Hextend and HetaCool and might be used when less plasma expander is needed or where the patient is more capable of quickly restoring lost blood proteins.
+The Company recently began testing Hexalyte, a new plasma volume expander that contains a low molecular weight hydroxyethyl starch and that would be eliminated from the body more rapidly than Hextend and HetaCool, but not as rapidly as Pentalyte.
+BioTime believes that by testing and bringing these products to the market, it can increase its market share by providing the medical community with solutions to match patients' needs.